 St. Johns County first became an entitlement community for the 2016-2020 Consolidated Plan cycle.
-Staff worked remarkably hard to build out the CDBG Program by developing policies and procedures, cultivating relationships with nonprofit organizations and social service agencies, and other community partners, expanding the funding on eligible activities that were reported on in the CAPERS, envisioning the possibilities of future investments and responding to natural disasters and a global pandemic.
-The program struggled to make the timeliness ratio expenditure in 2023.
-Staff work hard to create a plan and execute it by having resources available for subrecipients, offering technical assistance and prioritizing projects.
-The Hastings Community Center and Library Section 108 loan contract execution has helped envision a sucess timeliness ration for the next year.
+Staff worked remarkably hard to build out the CDBG Program by developing policies and procedures, cultivating relationships with nonprofit organizations and social service agencies, and other community partners, expanding the funding on eligible activities that were reported on the CAPER, envisioning the possibilities of future investments and responding to natural disasters and a global pandemic.

+The program succeeded in the timeliness ratio of expenditure in 2024.
+Staff work hard to create and execute a plan by having resources available for subrecipients, offering technical assistance, and prioritizing projects.
+The program also went through a successful HUD monitoring in September 2024.
+HUD representative monitoring the program provided on-site technical assistance and materials to continue with the program's performance and goals.